The Atlantic Companion · Wild Atlantic Way · Cork

 Walk the long zig-zag down the cliff, cross the arched footbridge over the chasm, and explore the 1909 signal keepers' quarters.
 Exhibits on the Marconi wireless tests, the Fastnet, and the lives of the keepers.
 The bridge crossing is the moment — a 50-metre drop to the Atlantic on either side.

-Good to know · Open daily in season; reduced hours November–March.
+Good to know · Privately run, ticketed visitor attraction — check current opening hours before visiting.
+The bridge and signal station are not visible from the car park when the site is closed.
 Café and shop at the visitor centre.
 Steep walk down and back — allow 90 minutes.

 Beach